grame-cncm/guidolib/doc/html/api/source/overview.rst

 naming in the GUIDO server implements this.

 .. index::
-   single: Anonymous session
+   single: Anonymous score
-   single: Named session
+   single: Named score

 The GUIDOEngine does not implement a **Stateless** server (the 5th requirement for a RESTful server) insofar as the server retains information about named scores.